Sergey Tsivilyov

-Sergey Yevgenyevich Tsivilyov (Сергей Евгеньевич Цивилёв; born 21 September 1961), is a Ukrainian-born Russian statesman, politician, economist and former military officer who is currently serving as the 3rd Governor of Kemerovo Oblast since 17 September 2018.
+Sergey Yevgenyevich Tsivilyov (Сергей Евгеньевич Цивилёв; born 21 September 1961) is a Russian statesman, politician, economist and former military officer who is currently serving as the Minister of Energy of Russia since 14 May 2024.
+He is related to Russian leader Vladimir Putin.

+Previously, he served as 3rd Governor of Kemerovo Oblast from September 2018 to May 2024.
 He is the member of the Bureau of the Supreme Council of the United Russia party.

 Biography

 Sergey Tsivilyov was born on 21 September 1961 in Zhdanov (now Mariupol), Ukrainian SSR, Soviet Union.
 Immediately after the birth of Sergei, the Tsivilyov family began to live in the city of Kotlas, Arkhangelsk Oblast in Russia.
 10 years later in 1971, they moved to the city of Chuguyev, in the Kharkov Oblast.
 His father, Yevgeny Semyonovich, was the deputy for production at a furniture factory.
 His mother, Dina Vasiliyevna, worked as a store manager in the same city.

 Education

-In 1983, Tsivilyov graduated from the Black Sea Higher Naval School named after PS Nakhimov in Sevastopol, specializing in ship armament, qualification - an officer with a higher military special education, an electrical engineer.
+In 1983, Tsivilyov graduated from the PS Nakhimov Black Sea Higher Naval School in Sevastopol, specializing in ship armament, qualification - an officer with a higher military special education, an electrical engineer.
 After graduating from ChVVMU, he served in the Northern Fleet.

 In 1999, he graduated from the St. Petersburg State University of Economics and Finance with a degree in Finance and Credit, and qualified as an economist.